-There is no legislative clarification apart from the explicit inclusion of Olympic training by a 501(c)(3) tax exempt national governing body of sport recognized by the US Olympic Committee. (§ 59-2-1101)
+The law does state that "Educational Purpose" does include the explicit inclusion of Olympic training by a 501(c)(3) tax exempt national governing body of sport recognized by the US Olympic Committee. (§ 59-2-1101)

 When considering an educational purpose application, the purpose stated on the application is considered when determining exclusive use.
 Applications cannot necessarily be denied simply because the stated purpose does not resemble a traditional school setting.
 They may be denied, or partial exemption granted (see Standard 2.13.2 "Partial Exemption"), if the property in question is not exclusively used for the stated purpose.